viking-sudo-rm/personal-website/content/post/the-state-of-interpretability-in-nlp/index.md

 # DELFOL

-Enter DELFOL, the venue for formal work at ACL 2019.
+DELFOL was the venue for formal work at ACL 2019.
 Given its somewhat esoteric topic, this workshop was quite small, but I found it really exciting.
 To me, the following three questions captured a lot of the work that people were presenting:

 1. Assess the learnable capacity of neural network models using empirical studies
 2. Identify formal properties of neural architectures that lead to different kinds of inductive bias or learnable/representational capacity